 - A snapshot of tuition and fees is on the School of Public Health website.

-- For more detailed information, see quarterly tuition and student fee rates and annual tuition and student fee rates.
-See "SPH Masters (excl MPH)" for MS degree or "Master of Public Health" for MPH degree.
+- For more detailed information, see the Current Tuition & Fees Dashboards (Graduate Tuition & Fees).
+Select for the Graduate Program field "SPH Masters (excl MPH)" for MS degree or "Master of Public Health" for MPH degree.

 MS Capstone students: